laurencer/typedsql/README.md

 ```

-The `query` is checked for validity at compile time (e.g. if you have a syntax error or reference an invalid source/parameter then it will be caught by the Scala compiler).
+The `query` is checked for validity at compile time (e.g. if you have a syntax error or reference an invalid source/parameter then it will be caught by the Scala compiler) and replaced with a function that returns a usable `DataSource[Row]`.

+The parameters to the `query` method are either (*note - multiple parameter groups are supported and they are treated equally*):

+- Data Sources (any parameter of the type `DataSource[_]`): these represent the upstream tables used by the query.
+- Variables (all other parameters): these are variables that available in the body of the query.

 The macro also adds a new case class to `TransactionSummary` called `Row` which represents the output schema of the query and looks something like (nb. field names are converted to *Camel Case* for ease of use):